-Regionally, U.S. politics continue to be marked by high polarisation and uncertainty regarding potential changes to federal, state and local policy, including tax policies, which could lead to unexpected changes involving the governmental level of oversight and focus on the infrastructure business within the United States The nature, timing, and economic and political effects of these potential changes to the current legal and regulatory framework affecting the Group's activities remain highly uncertain (for additional information on regulation in the Toll Roads Business Division, see section entitled "Description of the Group-Group Overview -The Group's Business Divisions -Toll roads Business Division").
-In addition, the Federal Reserve has recently raised interest rates to help curb inflation in the United States, which is at its highest level in decades (for example, the annual rate of change of the consumer price index ("CPI") in the United States had increased 6.5% in December 2022 when compared to 2021 levels).
+Regionally, U.S. politics continue to be marked by high polarisation and uncertainty regarding potential changes to federal, state and local policy.
+Additionally, following the results of the U.S. elections in November 2024, there is uncertainty regarding future U.S. policies concerning matters such as international trade relations, energy and infrastructure, legislation and regulations, including those related to taxation and importation; economic and monetary policies; heightened diplomatic tensions and political and civil unrest, all of which could adversely impact the global economy and the Group's operating results.
+The nature, timing, and economic and political effects of these potential changes to the current legal policy, and regulatory framework affecting the Group's activities remain highly uncertain (for additional information on regulation in the Toll Roads Business Division, see section entitled "Description of the Group-Group Overview -The Group's Business Divisions -Toll roads Business Division").
+In addition, the Federal Reserve raised interest rates in 2022 and 2023 to help curb inflation in the United States, which is at its highest level in decades (for example, the annual rate of change of the consumer price index ("CPI") in the United States had increased 3.4% in December 2023 when compared to 2022 levels) and, while the Federal Reserve has cut interest rates in September and November 2024, it is uncertain whether the policies of the new incoming Republican administration will support further cuts to interest rates or have an inflationary effect.
 High inflation has impacted and is impacting mainly the Construction Business Division (for further details on the impact of inflation on the Group's operations, see risk factor entitled "-An increase in inflation may negatively affect the Group's results of operations (mainly in the Construction Business Division) and an increase in real rates or an increase in inflation with no economic growth may decrease the value of the Group's assets, which could have a material adverse effect on the Group's business, financial condition, and results of operations".
 Rising interest rates also have a negative impact on the financing of the Group's projects.